pactflow/docs.pactflow.io/website/docs/docs/on-premises.md

 ### License file

 Pactflow on-premises version requires a license file to run.
-Contract us at support@pactflow.io if you have not recieved one when your account was setup.
-See [License file](/docs/on-premises/license).
+Contact us at support@pactflow.io if you have not received one when your account was setup.
+See the [section on licenses for installation instructions](/docs/on-premises/license).